A Bankruptcy Story Of A European Importer

 Almost all apron suppliers Mr. A contacted quoted a price above his target, even though none of them mentioned the LFGB report.

-After Mr. A asked them for it, they didn’t have it but kept emphasizing that they chose environmentally-friendly materials and their aprons met the requirements of the US FDA, so their quality should be good enough for the German market.
+After Mr. A asked them for it, they didn’t have it but kept emphasizing that they chose environmentally-friendly materials and that their aprons met the requirements of the US FDA, so their quality should be good enough for the German market.

 What those suppliers didn’t know was that without LFGB, Mr. A wouldn’t be allowed to import and distribute it in Germany.